 The Fort Rock Basin has served as a vital part of the Native American lifestyle.
 Fort Rock Cave is near Fort Rock State Natural Area, and is the site of an archaeological discovery of several 9,000 to 11,000 year-old sagebrush sandals.
 This property serves as a reminder of the rich cultural heritage that has shaped so much of Oregon's history.
 The story of the Fort Rock Basin is told by the artifacts left behind and by the rich oral tradition of the tribes who claim the area as home.
-Fort Rock Cave is a National Heritage site and is open only by a state park guided tour (see below).
+Fort Rock Cave is a National Heritage site and is open only by a state park guided tour and reservations are required (see below).
 The location is not available here on the website.

-2013 Cave Tours
+2019 Cave Tours

 There are no more tours scheduled for 2019.
 Tour dates for 2020 will be posted by February 3rd.

 Contact: Call LaPine State Park at 541-536-2428 for more information.